• Skip to primary navigation

 What You’ll Need

-• All-purpose flour makes up the bulk of the cookie dough.
+9. All-purpose flour gives the brownies structure.
 Feel free to use a bleached or unbleached variety.

 Prep Time 30 minutes